 In January, we activated dozens of Flightradar24-supplied ADS-B receivers and hundreds more home-built receivers.
-Each new receiver helps us increase flight tracking coverage and provide redundancy across our network of over 25,000 terrestrial receivers.
-New receivers in New Zealand, Brazil, and Mexico increased our coverage there, especially low-level coverage in New Zealand and Mexico.
-New receivers in the United States are helping fill low-level coverage gaps and improve MLAT tracking.
-The mass of receivers added in Europe has helped us increase our low level MLAT coverage.
-And for the second month in a row, we activated a new receiver on all seven continents.
+Each new receiver helps us increase flight tracking coverage and provide redundancy across our network of more than 30,000 terrestrial receivers.
+New receivers in places like the United States, Mexico, India and Australia are helping to fill in low-level coverage and MLAT tracking.
+New receivers in places like Cuba, Thailand, Georgia, and French Polyneisa are adding areas of coverage to our network.

 Help Add ADS-B coverage